tamersp25/docs/docs/architecture-overview/README.md

 where a French to French transcription is first performed, then the resulting French transcript (in words) is then translated to English.

-The Veritone UI in CMS application displays to the end user the jobs that are queued, in process, and completed.
+[Veritone CMS](apps/?id=cms) displays to the end user the jobs that are queued, in process, and completed.

+> For more information on engines, including runtimes, processing modes, deployment models, and more, please see the documentation for [Building Engines](/developer/engines/).

 ## Metadata Indexing and Storage